 The son of Scotsman Andrew Bond and Swisswoman Monique Delacroix Bond, James Bond is, to put it simply, the best agent in the British Secret Intelligence Service, commonly known as MI-6, and a Royal Naval Reserve Commander.
-The "double-O" prefix indicates his discretionary license to kill in the performance of his duties.
+The "double-O" prefix indicates his discretionary licence to kill in the performance of his duties.
+He's also an incurable womanizer.

 Each actor played his own distinctive version of the character, often differing from the book character as written by Ian Fleming, but still coming back to him at times.
 An overall discussion of the whole character of James Bond is a subject that has entire books dedicated to it.

-- The Ace: Simply, the best secret agent of the MI-O6 in the novels and films.
+- The Ace: Simply, the best secret agent of the MI-6 in the novels and films.

 - Action Hero: He is perhaps the Cultured Badass of cinema and one of the biggest in literature.

 - Adaptational Heroism: All the screen James Bonds are much Lighter and Softer than the character of the original James Bond stories.
-Even the more embarassing early Bond films are more heroic than their story inspiration, who can be summed up as a troubled, grim assassin than the suave, charming superspy in the films.
+Even the more embarrassing early Bond films are more heroic than their literary inspiration, who can be summed up as a troubled, grim assassin than the suave, charming superspy in the films.
+Throughout Fleming's books, Bond also expresses sexist, racist, and homophobic attitudes, something that Bond in the movies rarely does.

 - Anti-Hero: A Type 2.
-Bond does have moral values, but given the job requires being ruthless and the license to kill lets him go scot free...
+Bond does have moral values, but given the job requires being ruthless and the licence to kill lets him go uh, scot-free...

-- Badass Baritone: A trait shared with every actor to have played James Bond so far, Dalton's being arguably the deepest.
+- Badass Baritone: A trait shared by every actor to have played James Bond so far, Dalton's being arguably the deepest.

 - Badass Driver: One of cinema and literature's best and most iconic.